montajesaj1/RA-AJ-2024S/README.md

 ### Libraries/Dependencies

-- Selenium
-- re (regex)
+- Selenium, re (regex), pandas, csv.
-- pandas
-- csv

 The collection of PubChem data was conducted by the RA AJ Montajes _myself_ (UBC) in March 2024 under the supervision of Dr. Khmelnitskaya.
 The first issue to address was the formatting of molecule names in the original list of molecules [data.xlsx].
 This was resolved through a parser implemented with the `re` library.